How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 Term Insurance Is Your Best Bet for Income Replacement

-Now I want to make this clear, we are talking about term life insurance right now.
-Term is the most affordable coverage available which allows people to purchase more protection.
-But please remember this type of policy provides a temporary safety net for your family for a defined period of time: 10, 20 or 30 years.
+Now, I want to make this clear: We are talking about term life insurance right now.
+Term is the most affordable coverage available, which allows people to purchase more protection.
+But please remember that this type of policy provides a temporary safety net for your family for a defined period: 10, 20, or 30 years.

 There is no guarantee they will receive a payout.

-If you want coverage until the day you die you need permanent life insurance – which I will not be dealing with here.
-This is because term insurance works for MOST people MOST of the time.
-Permanent insurance is much more expensive and has a lot more nuance so I will save that for a different post.
+If you want coverage until the day you die, you need permanent life insurance, which I will not discuss here.
+This is because term insurance works for most people most of the time.
+Permanent insurance is much more expensive and nuanced so that I will save that for a different post.

 How Much Life Insurance Do I Need?